This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

 For more information, see What is an EIP?.

 PrivateZone Specify whether to enable PrivateZone-based service discovery.
 This allows you to access a Service through the private domain of the Service from within the VPC where the cluster is deployed.Note Before you select this check box, make sure that PrivateZone is activated.
-For more information, see Use the service discovery feature based on Alibaba Cloud DNS PrivateZone in serverless Kubernetes clusters.
+For more information, see Use the service discovery feature based on Alibaba Cloud DNS PrivateZone in ASK clusters.
 Log Service Specify whether to enable Log Service.
 You can select an existing Log Service project or create one.

 If Log Service is not enabled, you cannot use the cluster auditing feature.
-For more information, see Quick start.
+For more information, see Quick Start.

 Deletion Protection Specify whether to enable deletion protection.
 If you select this check box, the cluster cannot be deleted in the console or by calling API operations.
 This avoids user errors.
 LabelsAttach labels to nodes.
 Enter keys and values, and then click Add.Note